tjtanjin/SurvivalTop/README.md

 - Fully customizable leaderboard update intervals, hover interactions and more!
 - Fully customizable messages (with options for your own language files!)

 The features above are just a glimpse of what the plugin is capable of.
-More detailed guides and example setups can be found in our **[wiki](https://github.com/TavernCraft-Devs/SurvivalTop/wiki)**.
+More detailed guides and example setups can be found in the **[wiki](https://github.com/TavernCraft-Devs/SurvivalTop/wiki)**.

 ### Technologies
 Technologies used by SurvivalTop are as below: